ranbureand/multilingual-experiment/readme.markdown

 ### header.html

-The include `header.html` generates the `<header/>` tag in the HTML page.
+The include `header.html` generates the header in the HTML page.
 It, in turn, has three more includes:

 + `site-title.html`
 + `navigation.html`